Andreaspat94/SpringBootRestAPI_Project/README.md

 then enter the command:"mvn clean install" or "mvn clean package".
 (If you want to build with the regular mvn command, you will need Maven v3.5.0 or above) A jar excecutable file will be created in target file.
-Lastly, excecute that jar with this command: "java -cp target/artifactId-version-SNAPSHOT.jar package.Java-Main-File-Name"
+Lastly, excecute that jar with this command: "java -cp target/artifactId-version-SNAPSHOT.jar"

 ## Functionalities: </br>